lynchnf/flunky/README.md

     See the [Maven guide to naming conventions](https://maven.apache.org/guides/mini/guide-naming-conventions.html) for more information on "good" values for your group id, artifact id, and version.

-3. Create CSV files (as documented for your implementation JAR).
+3. Create CSV files (as documented for your implementation JAR from step 1).
     These CSV files need to be in the same directory as your properties file.

 4. On a Linux machine, execute command `./flunky/bin/flunky.sh <path-to-your-properties-file>`.